-- A. The Employer agrees to deduct from the wages of any employee who is a member of the Union a deduction for the Union's Political Action Committee as provided for in a written authorization.
+- A. The Employer agrees to deduct from the wages of any employee who is a member of the Union a deduction in addition to dues deductions, as provided for in a written authorization.
 Such authorization must be executed by the employee and may be revoked by the employee at any time by giving written notice to both the Employer and the Union.
-The Employer agrees to remit any deductions made pursuant to this provision to the Union with a report showing: - 1.
-Employee name - 2.
-Amount deducted - B. The parties agree that this Section satisfies the Employer's obligations and provides the deduction authorized under Section 1 (6) of RCW 41.04.230.
+The Employer agrees to remit any deductions made pursuant to this provision to the Union with a report showing:

+- 1. Employee name

+- 2. Amount deducted

+B. The parties agree that this Section satisfies the Employer's obligations and provides the deduction authorized under Section 1 (6) of RCW 41.04.230.